 In 2017, the Florida legislature expanded the immunity granted by the state's stand-yourground law.
-The new version of the statute requires prosecutors in the pretrial immunity hearing to shoulder the burden of proving by clear and convincing evidence that the defendant did not act in self-defense, a burden that previously was imposed on the defense by a preponderance of the evidence.
+The new version of the statute requires prosecutors in a pretrial immunity hearing to shoulder the burden of proving by clear and convincing evidence that the defendant did not act in self-defense, a burden that previously was imposed on the defense by a preponderance of the evidence.
 See Fla.
 Stat. § 776.032.
 In Love v.
 State, 286 So.
 3d 177 (Fla.
 2019), the Florida Supreme Court held that the amended statute applied to pending cases so long as the immunity hearing was held after the statute's effective date.

-Amber Guyger, an off-duty white Dallas police officer, was charged with murder when she entered the apartment one floor above her own and shot the resident of that apartment, Botham Jean, an Afro-Caribbean accountant who was sitting on the living room sofa watching television and eating a bowl of ice cream.
-Guyger testified that she thought she was in her own home and that Jean was an intruder.
-Even though she was in the wrong apartment and claimed she didn't notice the illuminated apartment number on the door or Jean's red doormat, the judge instructed the jurors that they could consider the castle doctrine.
+Amber Guyger, an off-duty white police officer in Dallas, was charged with murder when she entered the apartment one floor above her own and shot the resident of that apartment, Botham Jean, a Black accountant who was sitting on the living room sofa watching television and eating a bowl of ice cream.
+Guyger testified that she thought she was in her own home and Jean was an intruder.
+Even though she was in the wrong apartment and claimed she didn't notice Jean's red doormat or the illuminated apartment number on the door, the judge instructed the jurors that they could consider the castle doctrine.
 But the jury rejected Guyger's self-defense claim, convicting her of murder and sentencing her to 10 years in prison.
+Guyger has appealed her conviction, arguing that she is guilty of at most criminally negligent homicide.
 See Marina Trahan Martinez, Ex-Officer Is Guilty of Murder in Neighbor's Death, N.Y.
 TIMES, Oct.
 2, 2019, at A11; Reis Thebault & Brittany Shammas, Officer Who Fatally Shot Neighbor Found Guilty of Murder, WASH.
 POST, Oct.
-2, 2019, at A3.
+2, 2019, at A3; Krista M. Torralva, Ex-Dallas Cop Asks Appellate Court to Throw Out Murder Conviction, HOUS.
+CHRON., Apr.
+27, 2021, at A11.